hilmi-a/multiBGPanel/README.md

 # multiBGPanel
-Panel interface with multiple grid and multiple background image.
+Panel interface prototype with multiple grid and multiple background image.

 Widget style page with 2 different background image for different type of tiles.